greg-botwin/imputation_ibd/workflow/1.split_cohorts/split_cohorts_workflow.md

 2. Filter Markers for Issues
 ----------------------------

+Remove SNPs with:
-Remove SNPs with 1.
-Has a mapping issue 2.
-Sex Chromosome 3.
-No BP Position (doesn't add anything) 4.
-Insertion/Deletion
+1. Has a mapping issue
+2. No BP Position (doesn't add anything)
+3. Insertion/Deletion

 ### A. Create List of Passing SNPs